ZidongGuo/fetch-backend-takehome/README.md

 # Fetch Backend Takehome Exercise (Receipt-processor)

 Build a webservice that fulfils the documented API.
-You can find the specific requirements under Receipt-Processor-Instruction.md.
+You can find the specific requirements under Receipt-Processor-Instruction.md. <br/>
 The backend service for receipt processor was built with Flask and python.
 You can find the detailed code in app.py.
 The backend service is tested with unit_tests.py and you can find some tested JSON queries under /examples.

-## Local Setup and Testing- Without Docker
+## Local Setup and Testing Without Docker
 1. Clone the repository:

 ```bash